sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 the sketches are being loaded into memory.

 #### Internal vs external storage of sketches in a RocksDB index

-(The below applies to v0.9.7 and later of the plugin; for v0.9.6 and before, only external storage was implemented.)

 RocksDB indexes support containment queries (a la the [branchwater application](https://github.com/sourmash-bio/branchwater)),